Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-6.md

 Crafting effective information architecture is not a game of chance.
 It's a disciplined process guided by established principles and methodologies.

 It starts with a deep understanding of the application, content, and organizational goals, followed by the consistent application of established principles throughout the process.

-{{< callout context="tip" title="Robert Cormier says - “The beautiful part of writing is that you don't have to get it right the first time, unlike, say, a brain surgeon.
-You can always do it better; find the exact word, the apt phrase, the leaping simile." icon="rocket" >}} {{< /callout >}}
 The principle of Information Architecture was first proposed by Dan Brown in 2010.
 We must consider the following when building Information Architecture.

 - **The principle of objects**: Content should be viewed as a living and breathing document with unique characteristics, lifecycle, behaviors, and attributes.